 A first aid box is provided in all three kitchens.
 Leaders should ensure there is a telephone available for use in an emergency.
 Any accidents must be recorded in the accident book.
-Other serious incidents should also be recorded in writing and the record kept securely.
+Other serious incidents should also be recorded in writing and the record kept securely in the Health and Safety Log.